|Commodity:||Gold and Silver|

 The La Silla property is situated in the western foothills of the northwesterly trending Sierra Madre Occidental mountain range that extends through northwestern Mexico.
-The oldest rocks found in the district, generally occurring at elevations of 200 masl or less, are Late Cretaceous to Early Tertiary plutonic rocks ranging in composition from diorite to granodiorite.
-Overlying the massive and medium-grained intrusive rocks is a sequence of andesite to rhyolite volcanic rocks considered to be broadly coeval with the underlying plutonic rocks.
+The oldest rocks found in the district are Late Cretaceous to Early Tertiary plutonic rocks ranging in composition from diorite to granodiorite.
+Overlying these massive and medium-grained intrusive rocks is a sequence of andesite to rhyolite volcanic rocks considered to be broadly coeval with the underlying plutonic rocks.
 This volcanic sequence is conventionally referred to as the Lower Volcanic Series (LVS) and on the La Silla property it is represented by two main rock packages: a lower andesite package that is unconformably overlain by a thick sequence of variably welded dacite tuff and dacitic lithic tuff.
 The gold-bearing breccia structures and epithermal veins that have been drill-tested on the property are generally localized along the contact between the lower andesite package and the upper dacite sequence of rocks.

 Following the deposition of the LVS, the region hosting the Ollitas mineral district underwent extensional tectonism that resulted in the volcanic pile being faulted into blocks that rotated to the north and to the southwest.
 It is this tectonic event that generated the prominent E-W to ENE-WSW structural trend which is reflected by the district’s vein systems and intrusive dikes.
 Later, in the Late Tertiary, the region was affected by a second extensional event that formed numerous NW-striking, moderately to steeply dipping normal and strike-slip faults which offset certain veins by distances of 10’s of meters to a few hundred meters.